 I believe that the universe is designed to help us work through our emotional muck as quickly as possible, mainly by orchestrating the exact situations that will dig up all things holding us back so we can fearlessly carry on crushing doubt and uncovering our promise.

-When we really face our truth with honesty and humility by bringing forth our authentic purpose and power, it definitely prepares and teaches us something that points to better more purposeful protocol.
+When we face our truth with honesty and humility by bringing forth our authentic purpose and power, it prepares and teaches us something that points to better more purposeful protocol.

 Without judgment.
 Without shame.
 With compassion, and with love.

-Can you help make a commitment to creating a more compassionate loving world?
+Can you help commit to creating a more compassionate, loving world?